GoogleCloudPlatform/cluster-toolkit/community/modules/compute/gke-node-pool/README.md

 ### Local SSD Storage
 GKE offers two options for managing locally attached SSDs.

-The first, and recommended, option is for GKE to manage this storage space ephemeral storage space on the node, which will then be automatically attached to pods which request an `emptyDir` volume.
+The first, and recommended, option is for GKE to manage the ephemeral storage space on the node, which will then be automatically attached to pods which request an `emptyDir` volume.
 This can be accomplished using the [`local_ssd_count_ephemeral_storage`] variable.

 The second, more complex, option is for GCP to attach these nodes as raw block storage.
 In this case, the cluster administrator is responible for software